grumpy-gaming/grumpy-os/knulli-Changelog.md

 ### CHANGED / IMPROVED
 - OS features
-    - Default file system is exFAT now
+    - Default file system is exFAT now (will only be applied when flashing)
+    - Consolidated resizing/formatting scripts across various SOCs
     - RGB daemon must no longer be enabled as a service
-    - Improved stability and consistency of Wi-Fi
+    - Improved stability and consistency of Wi-Fi (e.g., by adding `connman` delay and increasing timeout limit)
+    - Improved EmulationStation launch speed by limiting recursive depth of game to 1
+    - Added per-system toggle to lift the recursive depth limit if required
 - Emulation features
     - Updated RetroArch to 1.20.x
     - Updated ScummVM to 2.9.0
     - Replaced default Korean font: NanumMyeongjo → NanumSquare_acB
+    - Replaced Drastic-Steward with Advanced Drastic

 # Knulli - Firefly - (20241204)